Smart Water Meters

 Here are the water companies that are currently rolling out smart water meters to homes and the regions they are implementing their roll-out:

-– All customers in its area, but starting with those in most water distress
+• Anglian Water – All customers in its area, but starting with those in most water distress.

-– Barnet, Bexley, Brent, Bromley, Broxbourne, Camden, City of London, City of Westminster, Croydon, Dartford, Ealing, Elmbridge, Enfield, Epping Forest, Epsom and Ewell, East Hertfordshire, Greenwich, Hackney, Hammersmith and Fulham, Haringey, Hounslow, Islington, Kensington and Chelsea, Kingston upon Thames, Lambeth, Lewisham, Merton, Newham, Redbridge, Richmond upon Thames, Sevenoaks, Southwark, Spelthorne, Tandridge, Tower Hamlets, Waltham Forest, Wandsworth, Guildford, Mole Valley, Swindon, Waverley
+• Thames Water – Barnet, Bexley, Brent, Bromley, Broxbourne, Camden, City of London, City of Westminster, Croydon, Dartford, Ealing, Elmbridge, Enfield, Epping Forest, Epsom and Ewell, East Hertfordshire, Greenwich, Hackney, Hammersmith and Fulham, Haringey, Hounslow, Islington, Kensington and Chelsea, Kingston upon Thames, Lambeth, Lewisham, Merton, Newham, Redbridge, Richmond upon Thames, Sevenoaks, Southwark, Spelthorne, Tandridge, Tower Hamlets, Waltham Forest, Wandsworth, Guildford, Mole Valley, Swindon, and Waverley.

-– Longfield and New Barn in Northern Kent
+• South East Water – Longfield and New Barn in Northern Kent.

 How can my business get a smart water meter?

-Unlike the home water market, there is no concerted effort to roll out smart water meters to British companies.
+Unlike the domestic water market, business water suppliers are not automatically rolling out smart water meters to British companies.

 Let’s answer your frequently asked questions about smart water meters.